Lab route

 Should I buy upgrades before merging?

-Upgrade the bottleneck only after the next merge step starts feeling slow.
+Upgrade the blocker only after the next merge step starts feeling slow.

 Are exact merge costs public?

-The public Roblox APIs used here do not expose exact internal merge costs.
+The Roblox pages used here do not expose exact internal merge costs.